 Want to improve your debt-to-income (DTI) ratio: If you want a mortgage or other loan, and your auto loan is pushing your DTI ratio (monthly income divided by monthly debt payments) is too high, you may want to pay off the car loan early.

 Have other installment loans: If you’ve built a balanced credit file that includes a relatively equal share of revolving credit and installment loans, you can likely pay off the car loan and continue building your credit with the other debts.

 Is a car loan a wise option to help build credit?

-Put money down: Put as much money as you can into a down payment on the car.
-This reduces the total amount that you need to borrow and could reduce how much you pay in interest.
+Put money down: Put as much extra cash as possible into a down payment on the car.
+This reduces the total amount you need to borrow and could also reduce your interest rate.

 What are some mistakes to avoid when it comes to auto financing?

-What to do if you can’t secure a car loan?
+What to do if you can’t secure a car loan

-If you are moving toward financial independence, buying a car for the first time can be daunting.
-However, it does not have to be — doing your homework ahead of time can help you make an informed decision.
+An auto loan can help build your credit score if you make your monthly loan installments on time and in full.
+Still, financing a car for the first time can be overwhelming, but it doesn’t have to be.
+Doing your homework ahead of time can help you make an informed decision.

-If you have existing credit card debt that is preventing you from financing a car, be sure to look into Tally†.
-Tally will automatically pay down your balances efficiently, which could potentially put you in a better position to secure future lending.
+If you have existing credit card debt preventing you from financing a car, look into Tally†.
+Tally will help you pay down your higher-interest credit card balances efficiently with a lower-interest line of credit.

 †To get the benefits of a Tally line of credit, you must qualify for and accept a Tally line of credit.
 The APR (which is the same as your interest rate) will be between 7.90% and 29.99% per year and will be based on your credit history.
 The APR will vary with the market based on the Prime Rate.
-Annual fees range from $0 - $300.
+Annual fees range from $0 to $300.